-Those are not the only health benefits of a high protein diet.
+Those are not the only health benefits of a heavy protein diet.
 Studies also show a higher intake of lean animal protein reduces the risk of cardiovascular disease, obesity, and insulin resistance, while not impairing kidney function.

 Weight Loss Benefits of a High Protein Diet